 Other elements of the installation also need to be considered.
 For instance, you will need a high chimney free of canopies, the fuel store should be easily accessible by delivery lorries, and you may consider adding a backup fossil fuel boiler in case the biomass boiler fails to work.

-Installing a biomass boiler can be an expensive investment, with prices going from £14,000 to £19,000.
+The initial biomass boiler installation cost can be expensive, with prices going from £14,000 to £19,000.
 The installation of a biomass boiler for domestic purposes costs about £12,000, which is about ten times higher than the installation price of gas or oil boiler systems.
 The high installation costs are amongst the main reasons why biomass boilers have still not reached their full potential in terms of the number of installations.
 However, biomass is considered a renewable source of energy, since trees can be grown relatively quickly, and is, therefore, eligible for government aids.
 Moreover, biomass is carbon neutral, since the carbon emissions caused by burning wood are compensated by the growing trees, which absorb the same amount of CO2 that is previously released.

 The Renewable Heat Incentive (RHI), provides homeowners with financial support between £2,000 and £3,500 a year for seven years, which gives in a total rebate from £14,000 to £24,500.
 Currently, the RHI pays 12.2p per kWh.
 The installation must be MCS Approved, but MCS currently only covers systems up to 45 kWh.
 If you’re switching from electricity to renewable biomass energy, there will be additional savings of £340-650 per year in energy bills.
 If your old boiler is oil-based, savings can be between £335 to £470, and £25 to £80 for households switching from gas.
 Keep in mind that well-insulated households will benefit the most since their savings will be even higher.